Friday, April 29, 2016

 Maybe today is the day that they will find them!

-Be strong, stick together, and work to a common goal.
+Be strong, stick together, and work toward a common goal.
 It’s what makes Isla Mujeres such a special place in a complex world.

 Hasta Luego